balaji1974/Microservices/README.md

 d.
 Now restart the api-gateway and the login-service and launch the url for the login-service through the api-gateway and see it getting traced in the zipkin console at http://127.0.0.1:9300/zipkin/

 e.
-By this we have configured all our microservices to be traced by unique id using cloud slueth and zipkin across multiple service calls that happen internally.
+By this we have configured our two microservices to be traced by unique id using cloud slueth and zipkin across multiple service calls that happen internally.

 # Step 12: Connect Zipkin and microservices to an intermediate middleware like Kafka/Rabit MQ.